-MRDLG (Maximum resource)

-Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfe
+MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which milligrams per liter). there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.